particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 <div align=center><img src="/assets/images/accessories/classic-adapter.png" ></div>

 The Particle Classic Adapter lets you use your Asset Tracker, Relay Shield, or other third-party shields with our third generation developer kits.
-Plug your Argon, Boron, or Xenon into this adapter and continue development as usual!
+Plug your Argon or Boron into this adapter and continue development as usual!

 The top of the adapter has female connectors for you to plug in the Particle Gen 3 device.
 The bottom has male header pins in the Particle legacy form-factor for devices such as the Electron, Photon, or the Core.

 The legacy side (male pins on the bottom) are designed to fit an Electron.
 So when plugging into a Photon socket please make sure the B/C pins side are hanging off the end, not plugged into anything.

-You cannot supply more than 3.3V to any pin on the Argon/Boron/Xenon (except VUSB and the USB connector).
+You cannot supply more than 3.3V to any pin on the Argon or Boron (except VUSB and the USB connector).

 **Note:** This product is a one-way adapter.
 That is, this product does not enable use of Adafruit FeatherWings with the Photon or Electron.